 Read Annihilate Your Acne – get the greatest diet ever for clear and radiant skin

-…and ashwagandha is among the finest.
+…and ashwagandha is among the very best.
 Ashwagandha is an adaptogenic herb, alongside rhodiola rosea and Korean ginseng.
 An “adaptogen” is any substance which helps the body to regain hormonal and psychological balance (homeostasis) during times of stress.

 Adaptogens lower stress hormones, prevent the damage unleashed by stress hormones, and have a powerful relaxing effect on the mind.
 The Soviets were obsessed with them, using the rhodiola rosea herb to give their soldiers superhuman strength in Afghanistan, and even cheat in the Olympics, until their empire finally crumbled and the closely guarded secret came to light.